ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/loading_rigs/Instron-stress-rig---MiniTower.md

 ### ArbySPY

-The instron software contains a module called "ArbySPY" which can be used to trace all commands being sent to the rig, no matter their source.
+The Instron software contains a module called "ArbySPY" which can be used to trace all commands being sent to the rig, no matter their source.
 As such it is possible to find out what Console is doing to make sure that IBEX can replicate these same commands.

 ### Command rejected - frame in control